 There is no relation between blood groups and fertility.

 In any type of infertility treatment, important factors need to be taken into account when referring to success rates.
 The age of the woman and the duration of the couple’s infertility are likely to influence the success of treatment.
 In women, fecundity decreases as age increases, particularly after 40 years of age.
 When the woman is being treated, her chances of conceiving can be lessened if her partner also has infertility problems (e.g. poor quality sperm).

 Overall, success rates for IVF have steadily improved over the last ten years.
 Birth rates for IVF vary according to the expertise of the centers practicing this technique.
-However, centers in Europe have reported pregnancy rates after one cycle of IVF equal or superior to 25%.
+However, centres in Europe have reported pregnancy rates after one cycle of IVF equal or superior to 25%.
 In 1993, the French IVF registry (FIVNAT) reported a pregnancy rate of 25.4% per embryo transfer on a total of 23,025 oocytes retrieved.
 Based on such results, after three to four cycles of IVF, a woman under 40 whose partner does not have any fertility problems could reasonably expect to give birth.
-Again, in general, success rates may vary from one center to another, since they are influenced not only by the level of expertise of the medical team but also by the characteristics of the patients treated.
+Again, in general, success rates may vary from one centre to another.
+Since, they are influenced not only by the level of expertise of the medical team, but also by the characteristics of the patients treated.
 A clinic treating a large number of women over 40 is likely to report lower success rates than a clinic having a majority of patients under 35.

 My colleagues at work tell me that if we “work” hard at getting pregnant and want it enough, we definitely will !
 In fact, my mother in law is even suggesting that the fact that I am not conceiving means that subconsciously I do not wish to have a baby ( because it may interfere with my career) and that this psychological barrier is the reason for our infertility.